RedFlameKen/TradeMartDocs/docs/server/endpoints.md

 This **POST** endpoint is used to publish a new Job Listing.
 This accepts a JSON content containing Job Listing details.
 Information about `JobListing` can be viewed [here](/entity/JobListing.md).

+A Request to this endpoint will result in a JobListing creation verification in the form of a JSON with the following fields:

+* status: `String` <br>
+Whether or not the request was successful ("success" | "failed")

+* message: `String` <br>
+A message pertaining to the status of the request.